perriera/for_interfaces/websites/step-by-step:/setup-an-apache2-server.md

 ```

 ### summary
-at this point you might want to back up the website
+at this point you might want to backup the website

 ### next steps
 > - adding content generated from your web site project in the form of HTML/CSS and place it into /var/www/thewebsite.com/public_html/